Boston Terrier Characteristics

 The initial price of a Boston Terrier can vary depending on whether you choose to buy from a breeder or adopt from a shelter.

-Adoption: Adopting a Boston Terrier from a shelter or rescue organization is a more affordable option.
-Adoption fees typically range from $100 to $300 and often cover spaying and neutering, microchipping, and some vaccinations.
-If you decide to adopt your Boston Terrier, review our dog adoption guide to help prepare to bring your pet home.
+Adopting a Boston Terrier from a shelter or rescue organization is a more affordable option, typically costing between $100 and $300.
+This fee often includes spaying or neutering, microchipping, and initial vaccinations.
+Adoption not only saves you money but also provides a loving home to a dog in need.
+If you decide to adopt, check out our dog adoption guide to help prepare for your new companion.

 Monthly Boston Terrier Costs